Emmanuel Rivera Player Props: Diamondbacks vs. Padres

-On Friday, Emmanuel Rivera (.226 slugging percentage in past 10 games, with no home runs) and the Arizona Diamondbacks face the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 9:40 PM ET.
+On Saturday, Emmanuel Rivera (.167 on-base percentage in past 10 games, 144 points below season-long percentage) and the Arizona Diamondbacks face the San Diego Padres, whose starting pitcher will be Rich Hill.
+First pitch is at 8:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Dodgers.
+In his previous game he had a hitless performance (0-for-2) against the Padres.

 Emmanuel Rivera Game Info & Props vs. the Padres